-While many people believe that if there is no direct evidence against them then they cannot be convicted of sexual assault, the reality is that convictions do still happen with little to no objective evidence.
+While many people believe that if there is no direct evidence against them that they cannot be convicted of sexual assault, the reality is that convictions may still occur with little to no objective evidence.
 In these cases, the Crown Prosecutor and police still treat allegations of sexual assault very seriously.

-If you are falsely accused of sexual assault and face a trial, it is your word against the complainant.
+If you are falsely accused of sexual assault and go to trial, it is your word against the complainant.
 This is why it’s imperative that you seek the aid of a criminal defence lawyer who, through skilled cross-examination, can weaken the case against you.